Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 Our 3D model are made and design in FreeCAD specificly the [realthunder](https://github.com/realthunder/FreeCAD/releases) version which is a free open source CAD software that allow a wide range of developer to access the field of 3D modeling.
-Our 3D models can be view in `KMIDS-TDF-WRO2024-FreeCAD`
+Our 3D models can be view in `KMIDS-TDF-WRO2024-FreeCAD` when openign `MainAssembly`

 ## Chassis
   - Material: Plastic (pla+ from esun)